Courtesy of:- Ray Lo, and the Spurs List

 This morning Spurs' Academy players went to play a friendly at Arsenal's training ground.
 Possibly due to the warm weather they arranged to break up the 90 minutes into four quarters (30, 30, 15 & 15) as well as having rolling substitutions.
 While Inglethorpe did not take advantage of this the home side did to the extent that most of their players had two sessions.
 Inglethorpe did use his squad and also played two young South Africans, Kamohelo Mokotjo & Masibuzane Zongo.

 Spurs started the first period and looked to play more through balls to Kane than the one touch quick passing style of the last two seasons.
 The home side were more up for the game as they closed down quickly, tackling hard and cutting out any under-hit ball.
 M'Poku drew the first save before the home side tested Butler.
 Waller-Lassen put a cross into the near post for Kane but the keeper was across to block.
-Kane was continually caught off side by the arse back line as when he got behind to head the ball which the keeper saved.
+Kane was continually caught offside by the Arsenal back line, such as when he got behind to head the ball which the keeper saved.

 M'Poku fired a free kick over the ball before the gooners scored thanks to a mistake by Byrne.
 With the big home striker bearing down on him, he tried to control and turn a through ball and lost his footing to let him in to score.
 Byrne consequentially made way for Nicholson at right back.
 The Spurs lads were not finding the game easy and were not happy with the ref's handling of the game and when the ref blew up on the half hour we thought it was to speak to one of them and not to end the period.